FAQ

 Meanwhile, knowledge about how to find and use Creative Commons-licensed works will provide legal alternatives for people who like to share and remix freely.

-Educators in jurisdictions where CC licenses have already been localized report that students who learn about Creative Commons gain a greater awareness of copyright issues in general.
+Educators in jurisdictions where CC licenses have already been localised report that students who learn about Creative Commons gain a greater awareness of copyright issues in general.
 Not only do they gain a better understanding of what is illegal under copyright law; they also gain awareness of alternative legal sources: CC-licensed music, photos, and other creative works which they are permitted to share legally, which can be found through the search engines on creativecommons.org and other online sources.

 Thus, we hope that if CC licenses are widely used and understood in Hong Kong, this will contribute to a reduction in copyright violations by Hong Kong’s young people, amateurs, and creative artists.

 Creative Commons has a generic international version of the six licenses.
 Thousands of Hong Kong people are already using this international “un-ported” version.
-However in order that local Hong Kong rights-holders can go to court if necessary in the event of a dispute, the license must be “ported” into Hong Kong copyright law.
-This process is currently underway: our legal team is working on English and Chinese versions of the license which they are endeavouring to make fully compatible with Hong Kong’s Copyright Ordinance.
+However, in order that local Hong Kong rights-holders can go to court if necessary in the event of a dispute, the license must be “ported” into Hong Kong copyright law.
+This process is currently underway: our legal team is working on English and Chinese versions of the license which they are endeavoring to make fully compatible with Hong Kong’s Copyright Ordinance.

 As of this writing, the CC licenses have already been ported to 44 different jurisdictions around the globe.
 Asian jurisdictions that have already “ported” the CC licenses include Mainland China, Taiwan, Japan, South Korea, India, The Philippines, Australia and New Zealand.
 Singapore, Thailand, and Vietnam are currently under development.
 As Asia’s “World City,” Hong Kong can benefit from a movement that aims to broaden the scope for creative innovation by Asia’s diverse and richly creative people.

-Who is responsible for localizing these licenses?
+5. Who is responsible for localising these licenses?

 Supporting and eagerly awaiting localization of the CC licenses is a growing community of Hong Kong people: business owners, artists, software programmers, writers, lawyers, academics, educators, community leaders, and students who believe that CC licenses will enable Hong Kong’s many talented people to create and disseminate their works more broadly and legally.
 Several dozen community members have volunteered to help promote CC licenses in their communities, assist with the creation of educational materials and organize a launch event in October.
 Ben Cheng is CC-HK’s Community Coordinator.